 Fishguard Flyers is a competitive swimming club.
 Our young swimmers are encouraged to compete in accordance with their age range and ability.
 The following is a list of galas the club attends each year in which swimmers are encouraged to enter.
 There are also some guidelines on what to expect and how to behave.

 Usually held in October.
-All squad swimmers are strongly encouraged to enter – swim as many events as you can.
+All squad swimmers are expected to enter – swim as many events as you can.
 Waterdragons shoud enter 50m races and 100IM, Dev 1 swimmers 50m and 100m races including the 100IM and Dev2 and Dev3 swimmers any races but in particular the 200IM.
 You can enter events that you have swam before or you can enter an event for the first time (No Times entry).
 Times obtained at these championships will enable entry to other licensed meets throughout the year.

 Club Target Meets

-Typically the Sub-Regionals in December, Regionals in February and some other selected meets in South-West Wales
+Typically the Sub-Regionals at the end of November, Regionals in February and some other selected meets in South-West Wales

 Swimmers are strongly encouraged to enter these meets, under the guidance of the coach.
 Sub Regionals are open to Swimmers aged 10 and older and No Times entries are encorugaed.
 Swim as many events as you can.
 Regionals are open to Swimmers aged 11 and older and Qualification times are needed.
-Other different meets might have different qualifying times and swimmers will receive a letter from the club indicating which events they have qualified for.
+Other different meets might have different qualifying times or upper cut off times.
 Times obtained at these events will enable entry to other licensed meets throughout the year.

 County Target Meets